2023

 45

-On this star tour in Sweden, you will go on a variety of bike tours around Stockholm.
-The Archipelago are one of the scenic highlights.
-Around 24,000 islands are part of them – some green and inhabited, others rocky, bare and empty of people.
-I think you get the idea: On this tour, you'll be seeing very typical sights of Sweden: cycling through beautiful green countryside, passing many lakes all the way to the Baltic Coast.
-And all this is not far from the gates of Stockholm.
-You stay overnight in the capital and get to know this lovely city with its fantastic 700 years of history.
-The town is built on 14 islands and surrounded by water.
-In one of the 26 town parks you can quickly get away from the hustle and bustle of the city centre.
+During your vacation in Sweden, you can look forward to various cycle tours around Stockholm.
+The archipelago is one of the scenic highlights!
+It includes around 24,000 islands – some green and inhabited, others rocky, barren and deserted.
+On this tour, Sweden is like something out of a picture book: You cycle through beautiful green landscapes, along numerous lakes and all the way to the Baltic Sea coast.
+And all this just outside Stockholm.
+You will spend the night in the capital and get to know a friendly city with a fantastic 700-year history.
+The city is built on 14 islands and surrounded by water – and you can quickly escape the hustle and bustle of the big city in one of the 26 city parks.

 Itinerary